dsobral/ELB/NGS.md

 <br/>

 **TASK**: Let's use Trimmomatic in Galaxy to remove low quality bases from MiSeq_250bp.fastq.gz, as well as the remainings of illumina Nextera adaptors that are still left in some of the reads.
 Now Trimmomatic should find it.
-Let's perform the default operation "Sliding Window" of size 4 and average quality 20.
+Let's perform the default operation "SLIDINGWINDOW" of size 4 and average quality 20, and then also the operation "MINLEN" using 36 as the minimum length.
 Let's also remove the adaptors.
 For this, select 'Yes' on 'Perform initial ILLUMINACLIP step'.
-The select "Nextera (paired end)" and leave the rest of the parameters as they were.
-Finally, you can click on Execute.
+Then select "Nextera (paired end)" and leave the rest of the parameters as they were.
+Finally, click on Execute.

 **QUESTION**: What happened?
 To answer, use FastQC on the fastq output by Trimmomatic.
 <details><summary>Click Here to see the answer</summary>
 	The base quality distribution improved.
 Moreover, the few Nextera primers in the end of the reads also disappeared.
-Nonetheless, read length is now shortened, and we have fewer reads than before.
+Nonetheless, read length is now a range, and we have fewer and shorter reads than before.
 </details>
 <br/>
 <br/>